Eric Geboers: Career overview

+Later life

 After his retirement from motocross racing, Geboers began a career in sports car endurance racing, competing in the 2001 and 2002 FIA GT Championship in events such as the 2001 FIA GT Jarama 500km and the Spa 24 Hours in 2001 and 2002.
 Geboers managed the Suzuki motocross team along with his brother, fielding Belgian riders Clement Desalle and Kevin Strijbos.

 Death

-Geboers died on May 6, 2018 in a drowning accident on a lake in Mol, Belgium after jumping off a boat to save his pet dog.
+Geboers died on May 6, 2018, in a drowning accident on a lake in Mol, Belgium after jumping off a boat to save his pet dog.
 Geboers immediately had difficulty and failed to surface.
 Rescue crews recovered his body the next day.
 The dog, a recent gift from his wife, reportedly survived.

-The final cause of death turned out to be cold shock.
-The surface of the water was quite warm that May 6th, but it was still icy below that.